Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Goredrinker.png" Align=right width=8% height=8%>

 - Morningstar
+- Attunement

-**Thirsting Slash**: As an action, you can swing the Goredrinker around you.
-All creatures within 5 feet of you must succeed a dexterity saving throw (DC: 10 + dex/str + proficiency bonus) or take damage equal to this weapons damage.
-Once this ability is used, it cannot be used again until 30 seconds pass.
+**Thirsting Slash**: Once a turn when you take the attack action, you can replace one of your attacks with a thirsting slash, swinging the Goredrinker around you.
+All creatures within reach of you must succeed a dexterity saving throw (DC: 11 + dex/str + proficiency bonus) or take damage equal to this weapons damage.
+Once this ability is used, it cannot be used again until 18 seconds pass.

 **Lifesteal**: Whenever you deal damage to a target with _Goredrinker_ you heal equal to your proficiency bonus

 **Haste**: The cooldown of your items and runes are reduced with 6 seconds.

-_You gain +2 to hit and damage rolls with this magical weapon_
+_You gain +3 to hit and damage rolls with this magical weapon_

 ---

 ## Guardian's Angel